fast/fastrace-tracing/README.md

     tracing::info!("This will be captured by fastrace");
 }

-// Don't forget to flush before your application exits. fastrace::flush();
+// Flush any remaining traces before the program exits. fastrace::flush();
 ```